-• For customers in Japan, use cylinders with a minimum capacity of 2 kg and a maximum capacity of 8 kg.
+- For customers in Japan, gas connections and leak checks are to be performed by a licensed professional. - For customers in Japan, use cylinders with a minimum capacity of 2 kg and a maximum capacity of 8 kg.

 Hose Requirements

 • For customers in Japan, the length of hose must be a minimum of 90 cm.